boystrange/ProgramVerification/src/Chapter/Negation.lagda.md

 ## Constructive negation

 In constructive logic, the `⊥` data type has a fundamental role since it allows us to define negation.
-In particular, the negation of a proposition `A` is a function that, given a proof of `A`, provides a proof of `⊥`.
+To show that the *negation* of a proposition `A` holds amounts to show that a proof of `A` can be turned into a proof of `⊥`.

 ```
 ¬_ : Set -> Set